Nathanialuc5019/Project-1/README.md

 Load balancing ensures that the application will be highly available, in addition to restricting inbound traffic to the network.

 The load balancer aids in security by offloading traffic from a corporate server to a public cloud provider.
 Integrating an ELK (Elasticsearch, Logstash, and Kibana) server allows users to easily monitor the vulnerable VMs for changes to the file names and watch system metrics.

-What is the advantage of a jump box?

 Filebeat monitors the logs in the specified locations.
 It detects changes to the filesystem.
 It collects logs and forwards them to Elastisearch or Logstash for indexing